 Travel restrictions into the county have been removed, however all nonresidents must observe a 14 days self-quarantine, or for the duration of their visit if it is for less than 14 days.
 Be prepared to bring your own supplies and groceries to sustain the 14-day quarantine.

-Swain County is following the state’s Phase 3 guidelines.
+Swain County is following the state’s guidelines.
 Restaurants, breweries and wineries are open with restrictions.
 Attractions are open – many are at 50% capacity.
 For lodging, please bring as much food, drink and supplies with you as possible.
 This will lessen the impact on their groceries and other stores that have been and are still experiencing shortages.
 Also, please help to mitigate any spread in their community by practicing proper social distancing, hand washing, hand sanitizing, and the use of protective face coverings as you enjoy our county and trails.
 The small businesses that have been closed are eager to welcome you!

 Jackson County updated its Declaration of a State of Emergency to lift the ban on lodging rentals of less than 30 days, but added strong guidance regarding social distancing and mask wearing.

 On May 15, retail establishments, hotels, and campgrounds re-opened at 50 percent capacity while following strict cleaning and social distancing procedures.
 Several outdoor activities in Cherokee are open to the general public including the Fire Mountain Trails, Cherokee Skate Park, and the Oconaluftee Island Park.
 Cherokee Enterprise Waters is open for fishing for people not enrolled with the EBCI.
 Fishing permits may be purchased on-line at www.fishcherokee.com or from a local fishing permit vendor.